robbiebartlett/Accessibility-Library/README.md

-MSD Accessibility Standards
+Accessibility Standards

-This is the preliminary stage for developing an accessibility design system to meet Government standards, WCAG 2.1 and Ministry of Social Development methodologies.
+This project is an accessibility design system to meet Government standards, WCAG 2.1 and MSD methodologies.

 An inclusive design approach is being undertaken where accessibility is integrated at the earliest phase of the design process to limit updates within testing.